File Systems

 Project | —Varies per project— | Yes | /project/<project_name> | Varies per project | No backup | — |

 1. Shown values are default values.
-For a number of reasons, some home directories may have different quota, and may reside on slower storage.
+Some home directories may have different quota, and may reside on slower storage.

 Every user has their own home directory, which is accessible at /home/<login_name>